 The US is different from many countries in that tipping is expected in restaurants.
 Servers are paid very low wages (less than minimum wage) by restaurants, and therefore make the bulk of their income through tips.
 If you go out to eat, plan to leave 15-20% of the cost of your meal as a tip.
 For example, if your meal costs \$10, leave a tip of at least \$1.50 to \$2.
-This does not apply to fast food restaurants or places where you order at the counter.
+This does not apply to fast food restaurants.

 It's common for international students to think "we don't tip in my country and I'm poor" and not to leave a tip.
-If the service was good and you don't leave a tip you are being ru de and culturally insensitive.
+If the service was good and you don't leave a tip you are being rude and culturally insensitive.
 If you don't have enough money to leave a tip, choose fast-food, like MacDonald's or Subway where no tips are expected.
 For more information on tipping in America, read this short explanation.